Frequently Asked Questions about the Parent Survey Data Collection

 Question 17: Where are the scripts for reading the survey to the parent in plain language?

 The scripts are on the DPI Indicator 8 Parent Survey Guidance page.
-This link is sent in February via email to districts scheduled to complete the survey.
-If your LEA is completing the Parent Survey and needs access to this link, please contact Daniel Parker (608) 266-5194 at DPI.
+This link is sent prior to the survey window opening via email to districts scheduled to complete the survey.
+If your LEA is completing the Parent Survey and needs access to this link, please contact DPI.

 Question 18: What are different ways that parents can take the survey?